NetApp/harvest/docs/system-requirements.md

 - Memory: 1 GB
 - Disk: 500 MB (mostly used by log files)

+**Note:** These CPU, memory, and disk requirements are just for Harvest and do not include Prometheus, InfluxDB, Grafana.

 Harvest is compatible with:

 - Prometheus: `2.33` or higher